AttilaLundin/HTTP-Server/README.md

+# **HTTP Web Server and Proxy Server**

+In order to start both the HTTP and Proxy server you need to run main.
+You will be prompted to enter the ip address and port for the web server and proxy server.
+We have lazily implemented it so that both are started by goroutines immediately after each other: sometimes you are prompted for the web server first and sometimes for the proxy server first, the prompt that appears first is the one that will also read your input first!
+We generally use port 5431 for the web server and port 5430 for the proxy server.
+However, in the cloud we have containerized the web server and proxy server separately using Docker so that they run in separate instances.

+### **Testing**
+There are some tests that you can start by uncommenting the following line in row 26 in the connectionhandler:

+`//go test.INITTEST()`

+It is important that you have the correct repository structure if you wish to use these tests(!)

+Within the webserver folder there must be a subfolder

+    HTTP-Server/web-server/storage

 # **The Basics (10 points)**

 Your task is to build a web sever capable of accepting HTTP requests and returning response data from locally stored files to a client.
 The server will be implemented in Go and MUST handle concurrent requests by creating a Go routine for each new client request.
 You will only be responsible for implementing the GET and POST methods.
 All other request methods received by the server should elicit a "Not Implemented" (501) error (see RFC 1945Links to an external site. section 9.5 - Server Error).